Which are the best AI agents to deploy in a business? Comparison by use case

 • transparency in reasoning

 Their main limitation lies in the risk of over-delegation.
-Effective decision support requires teams to retain critical capacity and understanding of the recommendations made.
+Effective decision support requires teams to retain critical thinking skills and an understanding of the recommendations made.

-Execution-oriented AI agents typically rely on orchestration tools capable of connecting different systems and triggering conditional actions.
-Their role is to coordinate multi-step processes and adapt their behavior based on observed results.
+Execution-oriented AI agents generally rely on orchestration tools capable of connecting different systems and triggering conditional actions.
+Their role is to coordinate multi-step processes and adapt their behavior based on the results observed.

 In this context, automation platforms such as n8n, Make, or Zapier are often used as execution environments.
 They allow the agent to interact with existing systems and structure chains of actions without requiring a complete overhaul of the technical ecosystem.